Sports Authority: Sports Authority

 The Sports Authority, Inc., was founded in Lakes Mall in Lauderdale Lakes, Florida, by a syndicate of venture capital groups and several key founding executives.
 Jack A. Smith, formerly COO of Herman's World of Sporting Goods, CEO; Roy M. Cohen, senior vice president and general merchandise manager; Richard Lynch, senior vice president and CFO and Arnold Sedel, vice president of stores operations, were the founding executives.
 The venture capital syndicate was led by William Blair Venture Partners and included First Chicago Venture Partners, Bain Capital, Phillips-Smith Venture Partners, Marquette Venture Partners, and Bessemer Securities.

 The Sports Authority, Inc. opened its first store in November 1987 in Fort Lauderdale, Florida.
 In 1990, Kmart acquired the company.
 At the time of acquisition, Kmart had opened two sporting goods stores in Metro Detroit under the Sports Giant name and converted these stores to the Sports Authority name.
 Five years later, The Sports Authority had expanded to 136 stores in 26 states, and was spun off from parent Kmart.

 Its headquarters were in Lauderdale Lakes, near Fort Lauderdale.

 Gart Sports merges with The Sports Authority

 Gart Sports, which also operated Oshman's and Sportmart, completed a "merger of equals" with The Sports Authority on August 4, 2003.
 At the time of its merger with the Gart Sports Company, The Sports Authority was the largest full-line sporting goods retailer in the United States, and had 205 stores in 33 states.
 The combined company took the Sports Authority name.
 With the merger, each share of Sports Authority was exchanged with 0.37 shares of Gart Sports which gave investors in each about 50% of the new merchant.
 The new company was based in Englewood, Colorado, which was the home of Gart Sports.

-As of May 2006, the remaining stores that were not operating under the Sports Authority name were re-branded to the Sports Authority name.
+Each store would continue to operate under their own name until all were re-branded to the Sports Authority identity in 2005 and 2006.